spoonsso/dannce/README.md

 ## Camera Calibration
-To use DANNCE, acquisition cameras must be synchronized and calibrated.
+To use DANNCE, acquisition cameras must calibrated.
 Ideally, the acquired data will also be compressed.
 Synchronization is best done with a frametime trigger and a supplementary readout of frame times.
 Calibration is the process of determining the distortion introduced into an image from the camera lens (camera intrinsics) and the position and orientation of cameras relative to one another in space (camera extrinsics).
 When acquiring our data, we typically calibrated cameras in a two-step process.
 We first used a checkerboard to find the camera intrinsics.
 We then used an 'L-frame' to determine the camera extrinsics.
 The L-frame is a calibrated grid of four or more points that are labeled in each camera.
 A checkerboard can also be used for both procedures.
 We have included two examples of calibration using MATLAB (in `Calibration/`).

 Some tips:
 1. Try to sample the whole volume of the arena with the checkerboard to fully map the distortion of the lenses.